pubstack/pubstack.github.io/_posts/2019-02-05-tripleo-quickstart-deployments.md

 sudo setenforce 0
 ```

+Export some variables used in the deployment command.

 __04 - Export common variables.__

 ```
 export CONFIG=~/deploy-config.yaml
 export VIRTHOST=127.0.0.2
 ```

+Now we will create the configuration file used for the deployment,
+depending on the file you choose you will deploy different environments.

 __05 - Click on the environment description to expand the recipe.__